kiswa/TaskBoard/README.md

 Developing on TaskBoard is pretty simple too.

  1. Clone the repository
- 2. Run `npm i` to install dependencies
+ 2. Run `npm i` to install dependencies (Linting the SCSS requires Ruby and running `gem install scss-lint`)
  3. Run `git checkout dev` to work on the `dev` branch

 ### How It's Made